-Throughout this process you may have to investigate different types of organizations: whether it is a business or a charity, it is important to stay independent and vigilant no matter who it is that you are investigating.
+Throughout this process, you may have to investigate different types of organizations.
+Whether it’s a business or a charity, it’s important to stay independent and vigilant no matter who you’re investigating.

-On the flip side, such a challenging profession means that every project will be different and that your work can be highly rewarding, even more so than in other areas of accounting.
-You will have the opportunity to make a real difference in detecting white-collar crime and may sometimes be the first to uncover evidence of illegal activities.
+However, such a challenging profession means that every project will be different and that your work can be highly rewarding.
+In fact, it can be even more so than other areas of accounting.
+You’ll have the opportunity to make a real difference in detecting white-collar crime.
+Furthermore, you may sometimes be the first to uncover evidence of illegal activities.

-Forensic accounting is one of the fastest-growing and most lucrative areas of accounting, as well as being one of the most exciting and challenging in terms of work and opportunities.
+Ultimately, forensic accounting is one of the fastest-growing and most lucrative areas of accounting.
+Additionally, it’s one of the most exciting and challenging in terms of work and opportunities.